 Hair loss is a common side effect of chemotherapy among people.
 This is less common in pets, though it varies among breeds.

 Dogs and cats receiving chemotherapy usually have good to excellent quality of life throughout the treatment program.
 Side effects, if any, are usually mild.
 The risk of life-threatening adverse effects is estimated at less than 5% for most types of chemotherapy.
-The most risky side effects can often be anticipated and either controlled or prevented entirely.
 If your pet will be undergoing chemotherapy, you should discuss the treatment program with your veterinarian in advance.
-You need to come to a mutual understanding about what can be expected for your pet and the level of risk that can be accepted.
+You need to come to a mutual understanding about what you can expect for your pet and the level of risk you are willing to accept.

 Chemotherapy may be stopped before the end of the scheduled treatment program if the cancer being treated is not affected by the drugs or starts regrowing following a period of remission.
 A prescribed chemotherapy program may also be stopped when the animal has received the maximum acceptable total dose for a particular drug or if there are unacceptable adverse effects.

 The term combination therapy refers to the use of 2 or more treatment options in the fight against cancer.
 Today, combination therapy is the most frequently used approach to treat cancer in pets.
 It offers the best opportunity to cure the cancer while maintaining the best possible quality of life for the animal.